jcondor98/statistics/docs/thesis.md

 $$
 </div>

-With those identification, we can therefore obtain the exact definition of an EWMA model.
+With those identifications, we can therefore obtain the exact definition of an EWMA model.
 Such obtained definition can be turned into the recurrent relation defined at the beginning of this section by induction.